sbreitbart/sbreitbart.github.io/_pages/about.md

 <span style="font-weight: bold; background-color: lightblue;">After I graduate in April 2024, I will be looking for a position as an environmental/ecological data analyst/scientist.</span>

-<small>*I have 6 years of experience working in R and 9 years working with data.
+*I have 6 years of experience working in R and 9 years working with data.
 I have a B.A. in Biology with a certificate in Integrative Genomics Sciences, and by 2024 I will (likely!) have a PhD in Ecology & Evolutionary Biology.
-[Here is a link to my resume and CV.](/cv.md)*</small>
+[Here is a link to my resume and CV.](/cv.md)*

-<small>*I will be located in Rhode Island and am enthusiastic about remote positions.*</small>
+*I will be located in Rhode Island and am enthusiastic about remote positions.*

-<small>*In this next chapter, I'm looking forward to continuing to use computational tools to make meaning out of ecological data for diverse audiences.*</small>
+*In this next chapter, I'm looking forward to continuing to use computational tools to make meaning out of ecological data for diverse audiences.*

-<small>*Thanks so much. **Please don't hesitate to reach out if you'd like to connect**- I love getting to know new people!*</small>
+*Thanks so much. **Please don't hesitate to reach out if you'd like to connect**- I love getting to know new people!*

 ------------------------------------------------------------------------